darglein/saiga/README.md

 # SAIGA

-SAIGA is a lightweight OpenGL utitliy and rendering framework.
+SAIGA is a lightweight OpenGL utility and rendering framework.
 It was successfully used as a game engine for [Redie](http://store.steampowered.com/app/536990/) and in many privat and university projects.

 ## History